appleinsider logo

 Ming-Chi Kuo's Product Predictions

-The following are current or recent predictions made by Ming-Chi Kuo about future Apple products.
+The following are historical predictions made by Ming-Chi Kuo.

 Apple didn't remove the Lightning port in the iPhone 13 or iPhone 14 as early predictions suggested.
-Apple is now rumored to move to USB-C in the iPhone 15, which is due in 2023.
+Apple was then rumored to move to USB-C in the iPhone 15, which came to pass in 2023.

 Kuo was among the first to predict that the iPhone 14 Pro would have a 48MP camera sensor.
 He has a strong record for hardware-related leaks.

-The upcoming iPhone 15 had been rumored to feature an under-display Touch ID sensor, but Kuo has since pulled back on that prediction.
-It is also expected to use a periscope, or folding, lense for improved optical zoom.
+The iPhone 15 had been rumored to feature an under-display Touch ID sensor, but Kuo has pulled back on that prediction.
+Kuo also predicted Apple would improve zoom capabilities on iPhone 15 Pro Max, but called it a periscope camera instead of the tetraprism system that is used.

 "iPhone Fold" could launch in 2024 or later with an 8-inch QHD display.
 Kuo expects foldable iPhones to drive the next super cycle.

 Before the Jon Prosser leak surrounding "Apple Glass" and its release, Kuo was reporting on the technology.
-There are two distinct devices.
-One is an AR or mixed-reality headset that supports both VR and AR.
+There are two distinct devices in the Apple Vision pipeline.
+One is an AR or mixed-reality headset that supports both VR and AR called Apple Vision Pro.
 The other is a set of glasses, or "Apple Glass."

-The VR headset is expected to have 15 cameras for environment and object tracking.
-It will also feature a passthrough mode that lets wearers see the environment around them.
-Kuo stated in a December 2021 report that the headset will weigh less than a pound.
+The VR headset was expected to have 15 cameras for environment and object tracking.
+It was also rumored to feature a passthrough mode that lets wearers see the environment around them.

 Released products in 2022